Advice for renters whose tenancies are affected by COVID-19 measures

 A number of legislative measures to support tenants during the COVID-19 (Coronavirus) pandemic have been passed in the Dáil.

-These measures include a blanket ban on tenancy terminations and rent increases.
+These measures include a moratorium or blanket ban on tenancy terminations and rent increases.

-- Any rent increase which was to take effect during the emergency period will no longer take effect.
+- Any rent increase which was to take effect during the emergency period will not take effect until after the moratorium ends

 - Any Notice Of Termination that was to take effect during the emergency period will not take effect until after the moratorium ends and any outstanding notice expires.

 What to do if your tenancy has been affected by COVID-19 measures